LoughlinSpollen/go-assignment/readme.md

 ```

 ### `make build`
-Compiles the project and creates an two binary executables in the `client/build` and the `service/build` directories.
+Compiles the project and creates two binary executables in the `client/build` and the `service/build` directories.
-This command can also be run from within the client and service sub-projects.
+This command can also be run from within the client and service sub-directories.

 **Usage:**
 ```sh